-Our children are not only dealing with school closures and the loss of contact with friends and relatives, they’re also feeling the collective anxiety of a world in the grip of a global pandemic.
+Our children are not only dealing with lateral flow tests and friends and relatives testing positive for Covid, they’re also feeling the collective anxiety of a world in the grip of a global pandemic.

 I’m a single mum of a 5-year-old girl and, during the 1st lockdown, I witnessed all sorts of new imaginary friends arriving in our home.
 I realised that my daughter was missing playing like a 5-year-old and, to put that right, I needed to come right down to her level and let myself act like a 5-year-old, too.

 So I did.
 I took some of the training techniques I’ve learned from my background in performance arts, whizzed those up with emotional wellness tools, added a huge dollop of silliness and joy and – BINGO – my daughter started responding in a way that’s boosting her confidence, making her more mindful and keeping us both full of joy and laughter.
 And now I’m teaching other parents how to do it…

 Here are 8 ways to inject joy into your home every day – and build confidence, presence and resilience in your child…

 1. The Start with Intent